wspitch/wspitch.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second-year Ph.D. student, advised by [Mark Zachry, Ph.D.][mark], in the department of [Human Centered Design & Engineering][hcde] (HCDE) at the [University of Washington][uw].
-My research interests encompass human-computer interaction and emerging technologies.
-I am driven by the potential of emerging technologies to revolutionize how we think and work with augmented information, while keeping humans at the forefront.
-By combining experimental and qualitative research methods, my current work focuses on understanding the use of immersive technologies (e.g., augmented reality and avatars) for digitally-mediated interactions and human experience.
+My research focuses on human-AI collaboration in design.
+Particularly, I am interested in how design practitioners can leverage generative AI to augment their creativity and problem-solving within the context of technology product design/innovation.
+My work and thinking often draw from mixed-methods (i.e., experimental and qualitative) and design research approaches.
+Currently, I am investigating the impact of AI on design values and the role of human intuition in the design process.

-<small> I am slowly working on shifting my research direction.
-Stay tuned for future updates! </small>
+Previously, I led user research studies on augmented reality (AR) interfaces and interactions.
+These included the use of AR headsets, screen-based avatars, and filters for digitally-mediated interactions and experience

 I graduated from [Embry-Riddle Aeronautical University][erau] in 2022 with a B.S. in [Human Factors Psychology][hf].
-There, I worked closely with [Barbara S. Chaparro, Ph.D.][barb] in the [Research in User eXperience (RUX) Lab][rux], where I led experimental studies to investigate user experience and usability of interaction methods in augmented/mixed reality.
+There, I worked closely with [Barbara S. Chaparro, Ph.D.][barb] in the [Research in User eXperience (RUX) Lab][rux], where I led experimental studies to investigate user experience and usability of interaction methods in AR.
 I also had the opportunity to work on evaluating perceived comfort with smart product materials and validating a toolkit's comprehensiveness in assessing product design impressions, sponsored by a Top Fortune 100 Tech company.

 Please reach out if you would like to chat or discuss possible collaboration opportunities.